sm0ke21/k8s-cluster/readme.md

-# Provisions vanilla k8s with callico and istio
+# Provisions vanilla k8s with calico and istio

 - Edit `hosts` to include your desired targets.
 - Run it as such: